filip-be/FolkTickets-Mobile/README.md

 https://github.com/filip-be/Balfolk-Tickets

 ## WoocommerceSharp
-This library uses WoocommerceSharp from https://github.com/putuyoga/WoocommerceSharp A C# client for the WooCommerce REST Api.
-Forked from SharCommerce by Zachary Keeton.
-I just change the behavior, refactor and bug fixing from the original codes.
+This library uses Woocommerce.NET from https://github.com/XiaoFaye/WooCommerce.NET
+A .NET client for the WooCommerce REST Api.
+Forked from WooCommerce.NET by James Yang.